Zile995/booster-um/config/CONFIG.md

   * `share_default_cmdline` allows default cmdline to be shared with the cmdline of the **specified** kernel pkgbase under the `kernel_config` node.
 The default cmdline `cmdline`, `fallback_cmdline` or `/etc/kernel/cmdline`, `/etc/kernel/cmdline-fallback` files will be used as a shared cmdline for **all** kernels.
 That means that the kernel cmdline specified under `pkgbase` node, will be added to the default cmdline.
 This option only takes effect if the `cmdline_per_kernel` option is enabled.
 By default this option is set to `false`

   * `default_initramfs` array provides initramfs type configuration for all other unspecified kernels.
-You can specify up to two types, `default` and `fallback`. if not defined, its values ​​will be `default` and `fallback`
+You can specify up to two types, `default` and `fallback`.
+If not defined, its values ​​will be `default` and `fallback`
-   > **Note**: If you specified `fallback` type, you must enable `generate_fallback`, otherwise it will generate `default` images only
+   > **Note**: If you specified `fallback` type, you must enable `generate_fallback`, otherwise it will generate `default` images only.
+If you enable universal inside the booster config file `/etc/booster.yaml`, booster-um will only create fallback images.

   * `default_splash` a picture to display during boot.
 This is the default splash for all **unspecified** kernels under `kernel_config` node.
-The argument is a path to a BMP file.
+The argument is a path to a **BMP** file.
 The default `/usr/share/systemd/bootctl/splash-arch.bmp` picture will be used if this path is invalid or not specified.
 To disable splash screen for all **unspecified pkgbases** under `kernel_config` node, simply set this option to `false` or leave it blank, for example:
     ```YAML
       # valid options
       kernel_config: